SF-WDI-LABS/take-home-coding-challenge-workshop/front-end/challenge-specific-rubric.md

 # Front End Engineering Challenge - Rubric

-GA is designing a new site aimed at K-12 learners to access some GA courses and content.
+GA is designing a new site aimed at young learners (kindergarten to high school students) to access some GA courses and content.
 Use CSS, HTML, and JavaScript to develop a responsive navbar for this site with login/logout.

 ## Some of our most successful candidates...